tbedford/Website-Test/source/articles/how-python-saved-my-sanity.md

 It was one of those sites that was very old school.
 It was all static HTML files created in FrontPage.
 Anyone remember FrontPage?
-It was The Dog's Balls back in the late 1990s, early 00s, when the site was started.
+It was The Dog's Doodah's back in the late 1990s, early 00s, when the site was started.
 While the content was great the site design sucked.
 It used really bright white and lurid coloured text on a black background.
 Reading for any more than 10 minutes and you felt like you